omicscodeathon/denguedrug/README.md

 </p>

 <p align="justify">
-  A total of 853 compounds, curated from the <a href="output/ML output">total ML outputs</a>, predicted by the Logistic Regression model were docked into the active site of the NS2B/NS3 protease using <a href="https://doi.org/10.1002/jcc.21334">Autodock Vina</a>.
+  853 compounds, curated from the <a href="output/ML output">total ML outputs</a>, predicted by the Logistic Regression model were docked into the active site of the NS2B/NS3 protease using <a href="https://doi.org/10.1002/jcc.21334">Autodock Vina</a>.
 Among these, <b>anhydrophlegmacin</b> exhibited the highest binding affinity of <i>-9.2 $kcal/mol$</i>, surpassing all other docked ligands.
 The <a href="output/Molecular%20Docking/ranked_output.tab">binding affinities</a> of the compounds ranged from -9.2 to -3.6 $kcal/mol$, supporting the predictive capability of the Logistic Regression model.
 With a threshold set at -8.0 $kcal/mol$, <a href="output/Molecular Docking/Supplemental 1 - Binding energies and intermolecular interactions between compounds and NS2B_NS3 protease.csv">59 compounds</a> with equivalent or better binding energies were selected for further investigation.
-This threshold exceeded the conventional -7.0 $kcal/mol$ standard for classifying compounds as active against a specific target(<a href="https://doi.org/10.1002/cbdv.202200160">Kwofie et al., 2022</a>).
+This threshold exceeded the conventional -7.0 $kcal/mol$ standard for classifying compounds as active against a given target(<a href="https://doi.org/10.1002/cbdv.202200160">Kwofie et al., 2022</a>).
 The binding affinity reflects the strength of interaction between ligands and target protein.
 Visual inspections of the protein-ligand complexes were conducted using <a href="https://www.semanticscholar.org/paper/The-PyMOL-Molecular-Graphics-System-(2002)-Delano/9b7284d0e5dfa654db0d97616fa19f371726f9c9">PyMOL</a> to identify the most promising docked compounds.
-Known inhibitors (Leflunomide and Prednisolone) were included as controls, demonstrating binding affinities of -7.1 and -7.0 $kcal/mol$, respectively.
-The <a href="output/Molecular%20Docking/ranked_output.tab">binding affinities</a> for all predicted compounds and inhibitors were systematically recorded and expressed below.
+Known inhibitors - Leflunomide and Prednisolone - were included as controls, respectively demonstrating binding affinities of -7.1 and -7.0 $kcal/mol$.
+The binding affinities for all predicted compounds and inhibitors were systematically recorded and stored <a href="output/Molecular%20Docking/ranked_output.tab">here</a>.
 </p>

 -----